mozilla-services/monitoring-reports/README.md

 The script is meant to be run daily as a Lambda function.
 Running `build.sh` will produce lambda.zip, which is ready to deploy to Lambda.

-You must set `PAGERDUTY_API_KEY` in the enviroment before running this script.
+You must set `PAGERDUTY_API_KEY` and `S3_BUCKET` in the enviroment before running this script.
 Other settings exist and are documented in settings.py